Accelerator Academy

 • Instruction: 6 weeks of professional development training for social change musicians with ideas for revitalizing their communities

-• Mentorship: Each artist is paired one-on-one with a high-caliber arts and social justice mentor, during and for 5.5 months after instructional period
+• Coaching: Each artist is paired one-on-one with a high-caliber arts and social justice coach for 20 weeks after the instructional period

 • Exchange: Artists share lessons learned and best practices with cross-genre peers through small group work